aw22hs/1DV610-L3/README.md

 # 1DV610-L3

 This project consists of a set of custom web components designed to enhance your web applications by providing various text-related functionalities.
 Each component is reusable and can easily be integrated into your projects to streamline tasks related to text input, analysis, display, and modification.
-However, the main focus in this project is to provide the application "My Text Analyzer".
+However, the main focus in this project is to provide the SPA application "My Text Analyzer".
 To read more about "My Text Analyzer", please read the project [wiki](https://github.com/aw22hs/1DV610-L3/wiki).

 ## Table of Contents